 this easy dish combined spiralized veggies, lean turkey breast and loads of flavor for a comforting dish perfect for cooler weather! pair it with your favorite grain or throw it on top of a pizza crust!

 I’ve never been a been New Year’s resolution maker.
 I don’t know why.
 I guess because I’m always setting goals for myself and doing my best to try to reach them no matter what time of year it is.

-After I wipe the last of the the sugar cookie crumbs from my lips following the holidays, I always find myself craving fruits, vegetables, lean proteins, healthy fats and whole grains.
+That said, after I wipe the last of the the sugar cookie crumbs from my lips following the holidays, I always find myself craving fruits, vegetables, lean proteins, healthy fats and whole grains.

 That’s what makes a recipe like this so darn good.

 It’s packed with veggies and lean protein and can be served up piping hot in a big bowl topped with a little parmesan and served with a roll on the side OR thrown over your favorite warm whole grain (think pasta, rice, farro, etc.).

 Not only is it good fuel for your body, but it’s warm and comforting which is perfect for the cooler weather in the winter months.
 It also contains plenty of healthful nutrients which can help you in warding off all those winter illnesses that get passed around!

 It’s an easy pack and take lunch or quick re-heatable dinner.
 No matter how you serve it, I promise it’s not only going to satisfy your hunger, but it’s also going to taste delicious!Print

 - 1/4 small onion, diced small

 - Salt & pepper to taste